chaoscalm/computer-chronicles-revisited/content/post/computer-chronicles-revisited-009-votan-v5000-epson-speech-plus.md

 Berney then demonstrated the CallText on the HX-20.
 He had stored some text messages ahead of time, which the device played.
 Cheifet asked if it were possible for him to call up his computer remotely and have the CallText read back his electronic mail messages to him.
 Bernery said it could.
 The CallText could access "any text database over the telephone."
 Lechner asked how big was the market for such a feature.
 Berney replied it was a new application, and as of now there were no commercial online services that supported the CallText.
 However, Speech Plus was talking to "most of the major electronic mail suppliers" about potential adoption.

 Cheifet then asked Berney to show the actual CallText product.
-Berney explained it was an expansion board that plugged into an IBM Persona Computer.
+Berney explained it was an expansion board that plugged into an IBM PC.
 The board had its own microprocessor and both a standard telephone interface and an [RS-232 serial port](https://en.wikipedia.org/wiki/RS-232).

 ### An Early Voice Menu System